 Sonja got a teaching exchange to Australia so the Siddles could live in Springwood in an area known as the Blue Mountains of New South Wales.
 Here Chris learned, unlike Crocodile Dundee, to blend in to the local population.
 Strolling around muttering, “Tharteen”*, before thoughtfully adding, “mate”, and suppressing the desire to further add an enquirying, “eh?” he became your typical Aussie.
 Albeit one who is five-three, bespectacled and bedecked with binoculars, and armed, not with a tinnie, but a scope and camera.

 Chris’s blending developed like much Chris has achieved through not-insignificant rational thought and research.
 The latter achieved by avid reading and viewing of decent Aussie texts and films.
 By end of 2007 Chris had read Australian novelist Tim Winton, novelist and historian [and rugby league tragic**] Tom Keneally, historian Geoffrey Blainey, Sarah Murgatroyd of ‘The Dig Tree’ fame, scientist, mammologist and Australian of the Year - Tim Flannery, historian and socialist in addition to being champion of Indigenous Issues - John Pilger, and novelist Kate Grenville.
-TV had provided such classics as Spicks and Specks, and Kath and Kim
+TV had provided such classics as Spicks and Specks, and Kath and Kim.

 While Sonja was welded to teaching fourth grade at Penrith, Chris was, to coin a phrase, as free as a bird, and visited Cairns, Daintree, the Atherton Tablelands, Newcastle, Lamington, Adelaide, Melbourne in addition to enjoying pelagic trips off Woolongong.
 By the end of 2007 Chris's bird list grew to 450 and his love grew beyond measure.